 Dental veneers can be prescribed for various problems: chipped and/or broken teeth; teeth that are permanently stained; crooked and/or misshapen teeth; unattractive spaces between teeth; even fillings that are unappealing.
 But as any dental professional will profess, dental veneers are designed only to improve the aesthetic appearance of teeth.
 In fact, veneers may not be suitable for all – that’s why a comprehensive dental examination is required.
 Here, the Mackenzie team can assess if veneers are right, and if the potential results warrant the treatment protocol.

 For patients experiencing a serious level of tooth decay, or for those faced with symptoms of gum disease, there may be additional treatment required before veneers are applied.
 As well, patients who have poor tooth structure or insufficient enamel may not be good candidates.
 Finally, in such cases where patients are known to grind their teeth, here too, veneers may not be the answer.
-At the Mackenzie Dental Centre, all issues are diagnosed, and all dental procedures are considered, depending on the patient.
+At the Mackenzie Dental Centre, our dental clinic in Vaughan will ensure all issues are diagnosed, and all dental procedures are considered, depending on the patient.
 If veneers aren’t appropriate, there are other options, such as crowns.

 In terms of procedure, there are two options with dental veneers.
 For instance, composite resin veneers stick directly onto the enamel surface of an existing tooth.
 These are designed to colour-match a patient’s natural teeth, and are applied in layers.
 When the layers of resin fully harden, the dentist can shape and polish the newly veneered tooth accordingly.
 The finished tooth looks smooth and natural, and aesthetically, the results are impressive.
 With a high quality approach to treatment, composite veneers look so natural that they’re often difficult to distinguish.